magezashalom1/SMS_Sender/README.md

-# SMS_Sender
+# Bulk-SMS-Tutorial 💌
-Creating A Bulk SMS Sender For My WebApp
+This is a PHP Implementation of Bulk SMS in Kenya

+Edit and add your API Key from mobitechnologies.com